Home > Tours > Europe Tours > Italy & Sicily Tours > Southern Italy Tours > Italy Coast to Coast by E-bike: Puglia to Amalfi Coast

 Trip Inclusions

-• Visit the well-preserved Greek temples of Paestum
+• Hop back 2,500 years, visiting the ancient Greek city of Paestum

 • Stay in mountainside Castelmezzano, one of the prettiest villages in Italy

-• Cycle the Amalfi Coast, one of the most beautiful coastlines in the world
+• Cycle along the Amalfi Coast, enjoying views across one of the world's most beautiful coastlines

 • Six days cycling with partial vehicle support (limited seats)